-- 1. Use only solid PVC, CPVC, or stainless steel pipe or a Polypropylene vent system approved for use with Category IV appliances. - ABS pipe material may be used on air inlet piping only. - 2.
-Remove all burrs and debris from joints and fittings. - 3.
-When using PVC or CPVC pipe, all joints must be properly cleaned, primed, and cemented.
+- Use only solid PVC, CPVC, or stainless steel pipe or a Polypropylene vent system approved for use with Category IV appliances. - ABS pipe material may be used on air inlet piping only. - 2.
+Remove all burrs and debris from joints and fittings. - When using PVC or CPVC pipe, all joints must be properly cleaned, primed, and cemented.
 Use only cement and primer approved for use with the pipe material.
 Cement must conform to ASTM D2564 for PVC and ASTM F493 for CPVC pipe.
 NOTE: DO NOT CEMENT POLYPROPYLENE PIPE. - 4.
 Ensure the vent is located where it will not be exposed to prevailing winds. - 5.
 In all roof venting applications, exhaust discharge must point away from the pitch of the roof. - 6.
 If the exhaust vent is to be terminated in a walled off area (such as a roof with a parapet wall), ensure the exhaust vent terminates a minimum of 10' from nearest wall and extends level with or above the top of the wall.
 This will ensure flue gas does does not get trapped and possibly recirculated into the intake air pipe, which could contaminate the combustion air. - 7.
-To prevent water leakage, install adequate roof flashing where the pipe enters the roof. - 8.
-Do not locate vent over public walkways, driveways, or parking lots.
-Condensate could drip and freeze, resulting in a slip hazard or damage to vehicles and machinery. - 9.
+To prevent water leakage, install adequate roof flashing where the pipe enters the roof. - If it can be avoided do not locate vent directly over public walkways, driveways, or parking lots in climates where freezing conditions are possible.
+Condensate could drip and freeze, resulting in a slip hazard or damage to vehicles or machinery. - 9.
 Due to potential moisture build-up, sidewall venting may not be the preferred venting option.
 To save time and cost, carefully consider venting installation and location. - 10.
-Horizontal lengths of exhaust vent must slope back towards the boiler not less than $\frac{1}{4}$ " per foot to allow condensate to drain from the vent pipe. - 11.
-The exhaust vent must terminate where vapors cannot make accidental contact with people or pets, or damage shrubs or plants. - 12.
-In vacant chimney applications, install and seal a rain cap over existing chimney openings. - 13.
+Horizontal lengths of exhaust vent must slope back towards the boiler not less than 1⁄4" per foot to allow condensate to drain from the vent pipe. - 11.
+Do not terminate vent where vapors can accumulate and harm people or pets. - 12.
+When it can be avoided, do not terminate vent where vapors can damage shrubs or plants.
+Such damages are not covered by product warranty. - Moisture in the exhaust gas will condense as it leaves the vent terminal.
+In cold weather this condensate can freeze on the exterior wall, under the eaves, and on surrounding objects,

+- including shrubs.
+Some discoloration to the exterior of the building is to be expected.
+However, improper location or installation can result in severe damage to the structure or exterior finish of the building, and increase the opportunity for vent blockages and nuisance shutdowns. - 14.
+In vacant chimney applications, install and seal a rain cap over existing chimney openings. - 15.
 All piping must be fully supported.
-Use pipe hangers at a minimum of 4 foot intervals to prevent sagging of the pipe where condensate may form. - 14.
-Do not use the boiler to support any piping. - 15.
-Ensure the outdoor exhaust vent termination is screened to prevent blockage caused by debris or birds. - 16.
-Ensure the outdoor intake pipe termination is screened to prevent blockage caused by debris or birds. - 17.
-Maximum Snow Level Determination: These installation instructions reference snow levels in establishing a minimum height The following table lists optional exhaust/intake terminations available for the installation of exhaust vent or air intake terminations.
-Snow levels shall be determined as follows:

-a.
-The installation location may, by ordinance, designate how snow levels are calculated in that location; or b.
+Use pipe hangers at a minimum of 4 foot intervals to prevent sagging of the pipe where condensate may form. - 16.
+Do not use the boiler to support any piping. - 17.
+Ensure the outdoor exhaust vent and intake pipe terminations are screened to prevent blockage caused by debris or birds.
+Vent screens are included with this boiler. - 18.
+Maximum Snow Level Determination: These installation instructions reference snow levels in establishing a minimum height for the installation of exhaust vent or air intake terminations.
+Snow levels shall be determined as follows: - a.
+The installation location may, by ordinance, designate how snow levels are calculated in that location; or - b.
 In the absence of specific ordinances, snow levels shall be calculated from the average monthly maximum depth of snow accumulation as indicated by the National Weather Service's 10 year statistics for the installation location/geographical area.